mozilla/firefox-translations-training/docs/development.md

 Make sure to run linter with `make fix-all`.

-For changes in the TaskCluster graph run `TASKCLUSTER_ROOT_URL="" make validate-taskgraph` to validate the graph locally.
+For changes in the Taskcluster graph run `TASKCLUSTER_ROOT_URL="" make validate-taskgraph` to validate the graph locally.

 ## CI